Everything You Need To Know About Bipolar Disorder

 A common disorder, it can be so severe that it can make daily tasks feel impossible.
 But with the right care, it can be successfully managed and treated

 We all experience shifts in our moods at times.
-However, some folks feel changes in mood differently than the rest of us.
+However, some people feel changes in mood differently.
 For people with bipolar disorder, experiencing heightened emotions and depressive states are often so intense that they interfere with everyday life.

 Bipolar disorder (BD) is both common and treatable.